Anantha Duraiappah

-Professor Dr. Anantha Duraiappah has served as the inaugural director of the Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP), a UNESCO Category 1 Research Institute in the Asia Pacific since 2014.
-He is also currently Visiting Professor in the Urban Institute at the Kyushu University, Japan, former visiting Professor, University of Tokyo, Japan, a fellow and member, World Academy of Arts and Sciences and a member of the Advisory Board, Journal - Indian Society of Ecological Economics.
-He has previously worked in senior positions at the United Nations University, United Nations Environment Progamme, International Institute for Sustainable Development and was previously an academic at Vrije Universiteit, National University of Singapore and European University Institute.
+Anantha Duraiappah served as the inaugural director of the Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP), a UNESCO Category 1 Research Institute in the Asia Pacific from 2014 to 2023.
+He is also currently visiting professor in the Urban Institute at the Kyushu University, Japan, former visiting professor, University of Tokyo, Japan, a fellow of The World Academy of Sciences (TWAS), a fellow and member, World Academy of Arts and Sciences and a member of the advisory board, Journal - Indian Society of Ecological Economics.
+He has previously worked in senior positions at the United Nations University, United Nations Environment Programme, International Institute for Sustainable Development and was previously an academic at Vrije Universiteit, National University of Singapore and European University Institute.
+Dr. Duraiappah is also formally trained in the modern Japanese martial art of Kendo.